henrychooi/FlightTest/docs/HumanEval/README.md

 Flags:

 ```
 --model_path    Path to the model to be evaluated
 --num_samples   Value of n in the formula.
 Number of samples to generate per problem.
 Defaults to 1.
 --data_path     Path to the dataset file.
 Defaults to the original dataset if not specified, which is stored in data/HumanEval.
 --output_path   Path to the output directory of the results file.
 Defaults to data/HumanEval/results.
 --model_type    Type of model.
 Only Hugging Face models are supported.
 Defaults to "hf".
+--evaluate_only Runs the evaluation suite only.
+No inference will be performed.
+Must be accompanied by the --sample_file flag (see below).
+--sample_file   Path to the sample file to be evaluated.
 ```

 To run the benchmark at default settings (<b>pass@1</b>),